-II.
-Class Identification Based on Domain Analysis
+IV.Class Identification Based on Domain Analysis

 - A. It is often possible to develop a model of the general domain of which a particular problem is a part in terms of objects and classes.
-The objects and classes thus identifier will necessarily be part of any system that solves problems in that domain. - B. It is important to consider not only the individual objects, but also how the objects relate to one another. - 1.
-Quick check question 1: "List three types of relationships between classes.
-Briefly describe each"
+The objects and classes thus identified will necessarily be part of any system that solves problems in that domain. - B. Recall from the reading that it is important to consider not only the individual objects, but also how the objects relate to one another.